 Statistics Mode

 The statistics mode supports one-variable and two-variable data sets, giving you mean, standard deviation, linear regression coefficients, and correlation.
-While statistics is not the largest topic on the FE E&C exam, having these functions readily available saves time when you encounter probability and statistics questions.
+Probability and statistics questions appear on every FE exam discipline, and having these functions readily available saves valuable time.

 Vector Calculations

 The TI-36X Pro can store and operate on 2D and 3D vectors.
 You can compute dot products, cross products, and magnitudes directly.
-This is particularly helpful for electromagnetics problems involving electric and magnetic fields, where vector operations are fundamental.
+This is helpful for statics and dynamics (Civil), electromagnetics (Electrical), and any problem involving force or field vectors.

-Tips for Using Your Calculator Efficiently During the Exam
+How Do You Use Your Calculator Efficiently During the Exam?

 Having the right calculator is only half the battle.
 You also need to know how to use it quickly and confidently under pressure.
 Here are practical tips that can save you valuable minutes on exam day.